 What will make them listen?

-Since Gaia theory tells us that Mother Earth maintains this planet through her life forms, it’s worth asking:
+Since Gaia theory tells us Mother Earth maintains this planet through her life forms, it’s worth asking:

 What does Mother Earth want from her humans?